waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Quest Progression

 ### Current Objective: Obtain HM01 (Cut)
-- **Hypothesis:** The key to progressing is in Ilex Forest.
+- **Primary Hypothesis:** The key to progressing is in Ilex Forest.
 An NPC in Azalea mentioned a 'Charcoal Man' whose Pokémon can use CUT.
 This is the only remaining lead after being blocked at the Slowpoke Well.
-- **Plan:** Enter Ilex Forest and search for the Charcoal Man and his Farfetch'd.
+- **Plan:** Explore Ilex Forest to find the Charcoal Man and his lost Farfetch'd.

-### Blocked Path: Slowpoke Well
+### Blocked Path: Slowpoke Well (Investigation Complete)
 - **Status:** The path to the well is blocked by a Rocket Grunt at (31, 9) who will not move.
-- **Summary of Failed Attempts:**
-  1. Talking to the grunt repeatedly.
-  2. Triggering the Kurt event and returning (grunt does not move).
-  3. Leaving and re-entering Azalea Town.
-  4. Entering and exiting a different building in town.
-  5. Searching for alternate entrances (none found).
-  6. Speaking to Kurt's apprentice after Kurt leaves (no new info).
-- **Conclusion:** The trigger for this event is not in Azalea Town itself.
+- **Conclusion:** This path is currently blocked by a story event.
 Progress must be made elsewhere first, likely in Ilex Forest.
+All hypotheses related to moving this grunt have been exhausted and proven false.

+### Pathfinder Bug
+- **Issue:** The `path_finder_plus` tool incorrectly reported no path available when a path around an on-screen NPC was possible.
+- **Status:** Tool has been updated with better debugging, but the core logic flaw may still exist.
+Needs to be monitored.